College of Humanities and Social Sciences

 ART 321 Painting II 3 credits

-ART 331 Relief Printmaking 3 credits
+ART 336 Printmaking I 3 credits

 ART 341 Photography II 3 credits

 This course expands students' knowledge of the use of the 35 mm camera and black and white darkroom processing and printing.
 Digital photography will also be explored through a variety of shooting and editing assignments that increase the students' technical and aesthetic knowledge.
 Window matting is introduced.
 Learning will be assessed primarily through portfolio development and review, as well as class participation.
-(Prerequisite: ART 241 or consent of instructor)
+(Prerequisite: ART 241 or consent of instructor; studio course)

 ART 351 Sculpture II 3 credits

-ART 376 World Art 4 credits
+ART 380 World Art 3 credits

 This course is intended to provide a survey of non-western, world art.
 It is arranged in multiple units, which will sample ethnographic art from across the world.
 Cultures from West Africa, the Near East and the Far East, indigenous cultures from the Americas and Oceanic cultures will be surveyed.
 Special emphasis is placed on relating the art to the cultural contexts from which it came.
 Influences such as religion and political histories are investigated in their relationship to the art.